Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 “Lewis, is now really the time?”

-“Yeah but, dude, Lucy’s all mad at me and---”
+“Yeah but, dude, Lucy’s all mad at me and - ”

 “Lewis, your literal life’s work is on the verge of completion.
 Can it not wait?”